ralyodio/defpromo/README.md

 1. Visit any supported platform (Twitter/X, LinkedIn, Reddit, Facebook)
 2. Navigate to a post or comment form
-3. Look for the DefNotPromo auto-fill button near the form
+3. Look for the DefPromo auto-fill button near the form
 4. Click the button to insert your generated content
 5. The extension automatically tracks this submission in analytics